hundredrabbits/thebook/north_pacific_logbook.md

 For the past 7 years, we have followed a plant-based diet for health, ethical and environmental reasons.
 Appropriately planned plant-based diets are healthful, nutritionally adequate, and may provide health benefits in the prevention and treatment of certain diseases.

-Planning provisions ahead is important, a lot of the places may not have specialty items like nutritional yeast, miso, dried legumes, dried beans, quality wholegrain flour, flax seeds and B12 supplements (see annex for ingredient descriptions).
+Planning provisions ahead is important, a lot of the places may not have specialty items like nutritional yeast, miso, dried legumes, dried beans, quality wholegrain flour, flax seeds and B12 supplements (see Pino's pantry for ingredient descriptions).
 If planning to spend time in countries where these aren't available, we stock up ahead of time, based on how much of each we typically eat in a week.

 We keep a lot of shelf-stable tofu aboard, a product that is a source of calcium (makes sure it is calcium-set) and protein.
 We use tofu to make sauces and sautees.
 For iodine, we carry iodized salt and seaweed (wakame or nori).
 Other essentials, like omega-6 (LA, linoleic acid), are found in pumpkin seeds and sunflower seeds, while omega-3 (ALA, alpha-linoleic acid) are available in linseed and chia seeds.